Ettore Comi is singled out by sources who consider him "an extremely well-prepared, responsive and pragmatic expert to work with".

-Ettore Comi is a senior economist with Econ One Research, Inc in Washington, DC.
+Ettore Comi is a senior economist with Quadrant Economics in Washington, DC.

 His experience covers disputes in different countries and in a variety of industries, including chemicals, electricity, mining, oil and gas, telecommunications, transportation, food distribution, real estate, pharmaceutical, hospitality, computer hardware and computer software.
-Recent assignments have included the quantification of economic damages in high-stakes international investment and commercial arbitration proceedings under the rules of the International Centre for Settlement of Investment Disputes, the International Chamber of Commerce, and the United Nations Commission on International Trade Law.
-Mr Comi has served as an expert witness with the National Institute for Trial Advocacy.
+Recent assignments have included the quantification of economic damages in high-stakes international investment and commercial arbitration proceedings under the rules of the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC), and the United Nations Commission on International Trade Law (UNCITRAL).
+Mr Comi has provided expert testimony in ICSID arbitration and has served as an expert witness with the National Institute for Trial Advocacy.
 He is a member of the National Association for Business Economics.

 Mr Comi has a master’s degree in economics from the State University of New York and a bachelor’s degree in business and economics from Carlo Cattaneo University in Italy.

-Before joining Econ One, Mr Comi structured financial products for institutional investors and provided market valuation of equity portfolios for the alternative investments industry in Switzerland.
+Before joining the field of economic consulting, Mr Comi structured financial products for institutional investors and provided market valuation of equity portfolios for the alternative investments industry in Switzerland.